StewBen/StoicAurora.github.io/index.md

 # <br/>About me
 {: #myid1}

 Hailing from the very north of Sweden, I am a 21 year old IT-Engineering student at Uppsala university.
 My early career ambitions had a clear focus towards the natural sciences with astronomy in particular.
 However, my ambitions began to shift after coding my first game at age 14.
-Suddenly I got to use an brand new type of creativity when problem solving - I was instantly hooked.
+Suddenly I got to use a brand new type of creativity when problem solving - I was instantly hooked.

 <!-- After graduation I dream of a position where I ideally get to combine both my interest for space and programming, similar to an intership I had at a satelite manufacturer. -->